 In the teaching of RSE, as with all classroom practice and pedagogy, our school takes into account the needs of our school community; pupils' ability, age, readiness, cultural backgrounds, religious beliefs, family situations, Special Educational Needs, gender identity and sexual orientation.
-Through conversation and consultation with our student body, we are aware of the specific needs of our children.
-Our RSE programme will ensure that all students can access our RSE provision.
-We recognise the right for all students to have access to factually correct, age appropriate and relevant RSE and staff will identify students with additional needs (SEN, EAL, individual needs) who could benefit from a small group or bespoke approach to sensitive and challenging areas of the relationships and sex education programme.
+Through conversation and consultation with our children and families, we are aware of the specific needs of our children.
+We recognise the right for all children to have access to factually correct, age appropriate and relevant RSE and staff will identify any children with additional needs (SEN, EAL, individual needs) who could benefit from a small group or bespoke approach to sensitive areas of the relationships and sex education programme.